Shipwreck With Over $17 Billion Of Treasure Was Discovered Near Colombia, New Details Released

-A Spanish shipwreck was discovered off the coast of Columbia, carrying treasure with an estimated value of over $17 billion dollars.
+A Spanish shipwreck was discovered off the coast of Colombia, carrying treasure with an estimated value of over $17 billion dollars.
 The treasure includes gold, silver, and emeralds.
 The ship, San Jose, is believed to have sunk during the War of Spanish Succession against British troops on June 8, 1708.
 Around 600 people were on board.
 Before it was discovered, many people searched for it, calling it the “holy grail of shipwrecks,” according to WBUR News.

 The search was done in partnership with Massachusetts-based Woods Hole Oceanographic Institution.
 Using an underwater vehicle called the REMUS 6000, researchers were able to take sonar images that led to the discovery of the shipwreck.
 The REMUS 6000 also took photos of the ship, which helped identify the ship as the San Jose.
 The most important indicator of the ship that was analyzed was the dolphin engravings on the bronze cannons of the ship, detailed Live Science.
 The first indication of the ship was discovered on November 27, 2015.
 It was later that year that the ship was determined to be the San Jose.